ipobletev/discord-bot-chat/README.md

     chatisma tts "text"

+Set system prompt to ChatGPT OpenAI.

+    chatisma system_prompt "You are a helpful assistant."

+Set system voice language for text to speech.

+    chatisma voice_language "en"

 Send prompt to OpenAI, respond with text and voice (Automatically calls bot to voice channel if not present)

     chatisma cht "text"